Gacaca court

 The Gacaca courts (/kin/) were a system of transitional justice in Rwanda following the 1994 genocide.
 'Gacaca', meaning "short grass" referred to the public space where neighborhood male elders (abagabo) would meet to solve local problems.
-The name was chosen in 2001 for the national criminal justice system created in order to try those implicated in the 1994 Rwandan genocide, during which over 1,000,000 people were killed, tortured and raped.
+The name was chosen in 2001 for the national criminal justice system created in order to try those implicated in the 1994 Rwandan genocide, during which 520,000 to 702,000 people were killed.
 In 1994, the United Nations Security Council created the International Criminal Tribunal for Rwanda to try high-ranking government and army officials accused of genocide, war crimes, and crimes against humanity.
 Legally established in 2001, the Gacaca courts began conducting trials in 2002 and proliferated throughout the country by early 2007.
 The Gacaca courts were presented as a method of transitional justice, claimed by the Rwandan government to promote communal healing and rebuilding in the wake of the genocide.

 The system has received various criticisms.
 The Survivors Fund, which represents survivors of the genocide, worried the Gacaca courts put survivors in danger of reprisal.
 Incidents of survivors being targeted for providing evidence at the courts have been detailed in a number of a reports.
 Scholars have shown how the courts became a critical mechanism for establishing the government's official narrative on the genocide, recognizing only Tutsi as victims and Hutu as perpetrators.
 Natacha Nsabimana, Assistant Professor of Anthropology at the University of Chicago describes how the Gacaca system reinforced a temporal and social framework she termed 'genocide-time,' where "genocidal violence in the past is recounted and made agentive in the present through social interactions and choices made by political subjects in their social-political landscape."
 She contends this perception influences daily interactions and the collective psyche, complicating genuine reconciliation.
 Furthermore, Nsabimana points out that the official narrative promoted by Gacaca often oversimplifies the complex identities and histories of individuals, grouping them into broad categories of 'victim' and 'perpetrator,' which does not necessarily reflect their lived realities and personal histories.